Fighting for Families and Youth

 In re Tai-Gi K. Q.-N. B.

-In this case, the appellate division reversed a family court order and restored a mother’s parental rights, noting that during the trial discharge the foster care agency “did not provide any assistance with regard to transferring the child to a school closer” to the mother’s home, “did not provide any assistance with the child’s transportation to and from his school…and did not provide other appropriate services to the family.”
+In this case, the appellate division reversed a family court order and restored a mother’s parental rights, noting that during the trial discharge the foster system agency “did not provide any assistance with regard to transferring the child to a school closer” to the mother’s home, “did not provide any assistance with the child’s transportation to and from his school…and did not provide other appropriate services to the family.”
 The court also found that the agency had not met its burden of proving that the mother failed to plan for her child’s future.
 Read more about this case.

 In re Jayvien E.